 We can’t take credit for this brilliant (and somewhat obvious) idea.
 In fact, these hybrid dish-drying and storage cabinets are commonplace in Finland.
 There’s even a word for them in Finnish: astiankuivauskaappi.
 You’ll sound really cool if you use that word when you’re showing off your outdoor kitchen, if you can only figure out how to pronounce it!

-If you’d like to learn more elegant and sustainable ideas for your outdoor kitchen and beyond, check out the Wild Abundance Natural Building and Tiny House Workshop.
-It’s an 8-day adventure in practical, natural building, tiny house design and construction, and using systems thinking to design our structures and living spaces.
+To learn more elegant and sustainable ideas for your outdoor kitchen and beyond, check out the Wild Abundance Natural Building and Tiny House Workshop.
+It’s an 8-day adventure in practical, natural building, tiny house design and construction, and using systems-thinking to design our structures and living spaces.

 To explore more simple, fun, ecological outdoor kitchen ideas, like homemade smokers and barbecues, check out this blog from our friends at Poly Tunnels: DIY Outdoors Kitchen Ideas (they’re British, so they say “outdoors” instead of outdoor).